gamemgh/gamemgh.github.io/Web/content/docs/endless-battle/_index.md

 ## Features
 Endless Battle advertises the following features:
-- 3D; play the game in an environment with 3D support.
+- 3D: Play the game in an environment with 3D support.
 As such, enemies are likely to appear from all side.
 - The higher your resurrection gets, the new and new weapons you will get.
 - Purchase extra healing items to prevent your loss through in-game currency gained by either killing enemies or playing other mini games like Blackjack to get in-game currency.
 - Use different weapons to kill enemies.
 Use Grenades to shot down all, Machineguns to make quick sessions kill, and more.